.webp)

 Cart abandonment recovery rate

+This metric tracks how effectively the chatbot re-engages customers who leave before completing a purchase.
 A retail chatbot that excels in cart recovery directly contributes to sales growth.

 Average order value (AOV) impact